SUSE-Developer-Community/sandbox-welcome-content/content/advanced.md

 You can find the route that gets assigned to PythonTestWeb by using `cf routes`.
 When you browse to it, the page should take roughly 5 seconds to load then returns `5`.

-While this example is obviously silly, using a message queue to think about your data moving through a pipeline is an amazingly useful concept.
-While we waited for the return to reply, you can pass the message on and not wait.
+This example is obviously contrived.
+But, using a message queue to think about your data moving through a pipeline is an amazingly useful concept.
+In this example, we waited for the return to reply.
+However, you instead pass the message on and not wait.
 When used correctly, this can lead to both better usability in the User Experience as well as more maintainable code due to the separation of concerns.